MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/monitoring.md

 In addition to logging, MSAL exposes important metrics in <xref:Microsoft.Identity.Client.AuthenticationResult.AuthenticationResultMetadata?displayProperty=nameWithType>.
 See [Add monitoring around MSAL operations](high-availability.md#add-monitoring-around-msal-operations) for more details.

 - <xref:Microsoft.Identity.Client.AuthenticationResultMetadata.DurationTotalInMs> - total time spent in MSAL acquiring a token, including network calls and cache operations.
 Create an alert on overall high latency (more than 1 second).
 Note that the first ever token acquisition call usually makes an extra HTTP call.
-- `DurationInCacheInMs` - time spent loading or saving the token cache, which is customized by the app developer (for example, save to Redis).
+- <xref:Microsoft.Identity.Client.AuthenticationResultMetadata.DurationInCacheInMs> - time spent loading or saving the token cache, which is customized by the app developer (for example, save to Redis).
 Create an alert on spikes.

     > [!NOTE]
     > To understand how to customize token caching, see [Token cache serialization in MSAL.NET](/azure/active-directory/develop/msal-net-token-cache-serialization).

-- `DurationInHttpInMs` - time spent making HTTP calls to the identity provider.
+- <xref:Microsoft.Identity.Client.AuthenticationResultMetadata.DurationInHttpInMs> - time spent making HTTP calls to the identity provider.
 Create an alert on spikes.
-- `TokenSource`- indicates the source of the token - typically the cache or the identity provider.
+- <xref:Microsoft.Identity.Client.AuthenticationResultMetadata.TokenSource>- indicates the source of the token - typically the cache or the identity provider.
 Tokens are retrieved from the cache much faster (for example, ~100 ms versus ~700 ms).
 This metric can be used to monitor the cache hit ratio.
-- `CacheRefreshReason` - specifies the reason for fetching the access token from the identity provider.
+- <xref:Microsoft.Identity.Client.AuthenticationResultMetadata.CacheRefreshReason> - specifies the reason for fetching the access token from the identity provider.
 See <xref:Microsoft.Identity.Client.CacheRefreshReason>.
 Use in conjunction with `TokenSource`.
-- `TokenEndpoint` - the actual token endpoint URI used to fetch the token.
+- <xref:Microsoft.Identity.Client.AuthenticationResultMetadata.TokenEndpoint> - the actual token endpoint URI used to fetch the token.
 Useful to understand how MSAL resolves the tenant in silent calls and the region in regional calls.

     > [!NOTE]
     > Regionalization is available only to internal Microsoft applications.

-- `RegionDetails` - the details about the region used to make call, such as the region used and any auto-detection error.
+- <xref:Microsoft.Identity.Client.AuthenticationResultMetadata.RegionDetails> - the details about the region used to make call, such as the region used and any auto-detection error.

     > [!NOTE]
     > Regionalization is available only to internal Microsoft applications.